Overview

 Automated Setup with Terraform

-This Terraform configuration automates the Google Cloud setup, reducing setup time from 45 minutes to about 7 minutes.Step 1: Authenticate with Google Cloud
+This Terraform configuration automates the Google Cloud setup, reducing setup time drastically.Step 1: Authenticate with Google Cloud

 Step 2: Download the Terraform Configuration

-Download the Omni Google Workspace Terraform configuration:Step 3: Configure Variables
+Download the Google Workspace Terraform configuration from the Omni releases page:Step 3: Configure Variables

 Copy and edit the configuration file:terraform.tfvars with your organization’s details: